ueberdosis/tiptap/docs/src/data/posts/advanced.md

 ---
-title: Handle Extensions
+title: Advanced Example
-slug: handle-extensions
+slug: advanced-example
 ---

 Use a custom list of extensions.